-The report is supplemented by an interactive tool on our Insights platform (www.cfcinsights.com), which allows you to rank and filter airlines on 13 and airports on 14 different measurers of performance and experience.
+The report is supplemented by a spreadsheet, which allows you to run your own queries for airlines on 13 and airports on 14 different measurers of performance and experience.
 The ranking of airlines is also discussed in chapter 3, and airports in chapter 4.
 Chapter 5 contains a discussion of which airports and airlines performed best in the transportation of specialty cargo -- perishables, dangerous goods, pharma, animals and oversized goods.